Augusta Lynx (1998–2008)

 The Augusta Lynx were a minor-league professional ice hockey team based in Augusta, Georgia.
 The Lynx played their home games at the James Brown Arena.
 The Lynx, who played in the ECHL, had affiliations with the Tampa Bay Lightning of the NHL and the Norfolk Admirals of the AHL.

 The team was named for The Masters golf tournament held annually in Augusta, with the "Lynx" name a play on the golf term "hitting the links".
 The Lynx folded midway through the 2008–09 season on December 2, 2008, when it was announced that they were suspending operations and voluntarily relinquishing their league membership.
-The Lynx failure marked the first time in the ECHL's history a franchise folded mid-season.
+The Lynx's failure marked the first time in the ECHL's history a franchise folded mid-season.

-History of the Augusta Lynx
+History

 The Augusta Lynx were formed in 1991 as the Raleigh IceCaps.
 The IceCaps moved to Augusta in 1998, a year after the Hartford Whalers moved to North Carolina, becoming the Carolina Hurricanes.

-The Lynx were replaced in their market by the Augusta Riverhawks, a team in the Southern Professional Hockey League, which began operations with the 2010-11 season.
+The Lynx were replaced in their market by the Augusta Riverhawks, a team in the Southern Professional Hockey League, which began operations with the 2010–11 season.

+In 2025, Augusta was awarded an expansion team in the ECHL set to play in the 2027–28 season.
+This ECHL team will bring back the Augusta Lynx name, although they are a separate franchise.